 Raku in Las Vegas serves authentic Robatayaki food.
-The only thing better than dinner at Ruku is to end the meal with dessert at nearby Sweets Raku.
+The only thing better than eating dinner at Ruku is to end the meal with dessert at nearby Sweets Raku.

-We celebrated our eigth anniversary at Raku in Las Vegas.
+We celebrated our eighth anniversary at Raku in Las Vegas.
 The dinner had it all.
 The romance, the atmosphere, the food…

 The strip mall !?

 The shuffling and bustling of cars on a meandering search for parking spaces on a Friday evening at Seoul Plaza greeted us as we arrived at our anniversary dinner.
 We wondered if we had allowed ourselves enough time to find a space and still arrive on time for our 8:00 reservation.
 A moment of panic set in.
 Could we find a parking spot at all?
 Would we miss our coveted reservation at the small but popular restaurant?
 An air of nervousness filled our rental car.

 You see, despite its Korean name and suburban atmosphere, this strip mall two miles off the strip features two of the best Japanese restaurants in the country – Raku and Raku Sweets.

 Helmed by Chef Mitsuo Endo, Raku Las Vegas is a Robatayaki restaurant featuring meats and vegetables grilled with precision.
 The centuries-old cooking method involves a large stone grill made popular on Japanese fishing boats on the northern island of Hokkaido.
 In recent years, the style has grown more popular throughout Japan.
 However, Raku’s menu features more than just grilled food.

 How much more?
 We’re talking 10+ small courses served over three hours.
 And then there’s the extensive wine and sake list.
 We opted for a nice bottle of sake since it was our anniversary after all.